Scott Graham Speaker Presentation Content

-Home / Bullying Tips / bullyfreeME Presentation Content
+Home / Bullying Tips / Scott Graham Speaker Presentation Content

 “Sticks and stones will break your bones, but names will never harm you” is a phrase passed on from generation to generation.
 Children are led to believe that words don’t hurt, but in reality, they do.
 Words can have a profound effect on a person’s life.
 Blacks first uttered this phrase in the American Civil War in 1864.
 The phrase focuses on the physical assaults these individuals had to endure.
 We have repeated it so often that we have given the phrase “sticks and stones” a new meaning.
 We infer that words do not hurt, but we know they do.
 They can leave life-altering scars that can affect our entire lives.

-To help children deal with a bully’s taunts, we often tell children to either walk away, ignore the words or tell a teacher.
+To help children deal with a bully’s taunts, we often tell them to walk away, ignore the words or tell a teacher.
 These are all good strategies, but children need more.
-What happens if a bully follows you, or you cannot ignore what the bully is saying?
+What happens if a bully follows you or you cannot ignore what the bully is saying?
 As children get older, they don’t have the confidence that telling will lead to a solution.

 “What happens if I tell and I don’t get the help?
 Now my problem will be worse.”